idanarye/vim-erroneous/README.md

 OPTIONAL REQUIREMENT: RUBY
 ============
-Erroneous can run without Ruby support in Vim, but it runs the best with it.
-Without Ruby, Erroneous can not detect the exit code of the command it runs, so it depends on checking stderr for determining if there was an error.
-This usually works, but Maven - one of the build systems supported by Erroneous - writes nothing to stderr, so without Ruby Erroneous is unable to tell if a call to a Maven task has succedded or failed, and simply doesn't work.

-Also, with Ruby and unless you run Windows, when Erroneous runs a command, you can see it's output as it runs.
+Erroneous can run without Ruby support in Vim, but with Ruby and unless you run Windows, when Erroneous runs a command, you can see it's output as it runs.
 Without Ruby, Erroneous redirects the command's stdout and stderr to files that it reads, so you can only get the results once the command finishes.
 That also means that without Ruby, you will see stdout and then stderr, even if the command was writing to them both alternately.

 So: use Ruby.
 It's awesome.